nymkappa/udacity-blockchain-nanodegree/README.md

 ## Future improvemennt
 * Handle multiple publishers for 1 track
+* Allow actors to register/renounce
 * Allow different actors to withdraw funds from the contract according to their % of track ownership
 * Better UX
+* Make the contract fully decentralized

 ## Built With